tejasmanohar/2do/README.md

 2do
 ===

-simple todo app built in meteorjs with some students at [CodeDay Nashville](https://codeday.org/nashville)
+simple todo app built in [meteor](https://github.com/meteor/meteor) with some students at [codeday nashville](https://codeday.org/nashville)